 - Try different call-to-action messages.
 CTA buttons are an essential element to make users perform the action that you are looking for.
 Try different texts for your CTAs so you can find out which one works best.
-You can find here some tips to write effective calls to action.
+You can find here some tips for writing effective calls to action.

 Analysis of your landing pages

-The objective of building landing pages is to increase the conversion rate, sales or leads.
+The objective is to increase the conversion rate, sales or leads.
 But, how can you know whether you reach your target if you don’t analyze the results?

 Did you think about it?

 Monitoring and analyzing your landing pages is fundamental to know whether they work or not.